itaditya/website/README.md

 * [x] Labs section
 * [x] Update favicon.ico
 * [x] Hide Social sidebar at open
+* [x] Wrap images in link so people can see enlarged image in new tab for blog
 * [ ] Mobile Navigation
 * [ ] Port all blogposts to this with correct canonical urls
 * [ ] Design Preview Images